adamhindTESP/Inertia-Rebellion/Docs/Analysis.md

 theta_adc  = Theta_ADC
 theta_rad  = theta_adc * K

-where `K` is a fixed calibration factor obtained from Tier-1 Gate-4 torque calibration.
+where `K` is a fixed calibration factor obtained from Tier‑1 Gate‑4 torque calibration.

 **Optional (must be reported if used):**

 - Removal of samples during known calibration windows (± several seconds)
-- Linear detrending over multi-hour timescales
+- Linear detrending over multi‑hour timescales

-**No frequency-domain filtering** is allowed prior to demodulation.
+No frequency‑domain filtering is allowed prior to demodulation.

 ---